sharumpe/dynamic-vagrant/README.md

 (cloning the same repo) so it was cumbersome/confusing to add new VM blocks to the Vagrantfile directly.

-This lets us keep vm_settings.rb local for each user, separate from the repo, so each user can have independent sets of named Vagrant VM instances.
+This lets us keep `vm_setup.rb` local for each user, separate from the repo, so each user can have independent sets of named Vagrant VM instances.

 ## Capabilities

 This is still early going.
-Right now you can take these to actions in the vm_settings file:
+Right now you can take these to actions in `vm_setup.rb`:
   * Add VMs by name
 ```
 CENTOS = ["foo","bar"]